execonline-inc/CooperTS/packages/collections/README.md

 ### `mapMaybe`

+`mapMaybe` takes a list of items and a function that maps each item of the array to a `Maybe`.
+The final return value is an array of only the mapped values that were a `Just`.

 This function has curried and non-curried form.
-It takes a list of items and a function that maps each item of the array to a `Maybe`.
-The final return value is an array of only the mapped values that were a `Just`.

 ```ts
 import { mapMaybe } from '@execonline-inc/collections';